linxy29/p8105_final/proposal.md

 Planned challenges
 ==================

-1. Date is getting from survey and is untidy
+1. Date gotten from survey and is untidy

 The dataset we obtain is untidy.
 Screening through rows, some observation values are absolutely mistakes (like age = -1726).
 And regarding the gender identity, people use different definition of gender type (like some people think they are "something kinda of female").